 These are four sets, or you can pick each one from the thumbnail views below.

 After the war, in the 1950's Loughborough needed more housing and the Poet's area was created largely for employees of the Brush Engineering Works.
 In the sixties and early seventies Thorpe Acre was chosen for an entirely new esytate which has now almost consumed the old village.
 The village can still be identified, however, and the local shops on Wordsworth Road are called 'The Vill' by all the local children who use it.
-Many of these come from the towns two great sceondary schools: Burleigh College and De Lisle RC School.
+Many of these come from the towns two local secondary schools: Charnwood College and De Lisle RC College

 The area lies on the boundary of Garendon Park, one of the greatest Leicestershire Deer Parks in the 18th Century.